 These cookies are essential to enable you to move around the website and use its features.
 Without these cookies, we cannot provide some of the basic functionalities of our website.

-These cookies generally collect information about how visitors use our website, for instance which pages visitors go to most often, and the pages that they do not.
+These cookies generally collect information about how visitors use our website, for instance, which pages visitors go to most often, and the pages that they do not.
 This helps us to understand and improve the site, so it is easy to use and includes helpful content.
 They also allow us to fix bugs or glitches on the website.
 These cookies do not collect information that identifies visitors, so we cannot identify you individually.
-We use Google Analytics to track usage of our websites and interaction with our newsletters.
+We use Google Analytics to track the usage of our websites and interaction with our newsletters.
 For example, to see what content you click on, so we can analyse what content is of most interest to our audience.

 These cookies allow our website to remember the choices you make as you browse the site.
 They provide more enhanced and personal features.
 The information collected is anonymised and they cannot track your browsing activity on other sites once you leave our site.

 You can restrict or block cookies which are set during your use of the website by changing your browser’s settings.
-Some pages may not work if you completely disable cookies, but many third party cookies can be safely blocked.
+Some pages may not work if you completely disable cookies, but many third-party cookies can be safely blocked.

 Check information in your browser’s help section for specific instructions on how to manage cookies.
 Alternatively, websites such as “All About Cookies” provide comprehensive guidance.

-Please be aware that we do not have any control over third party websites and that such third party websites may send their own cookies to users, or otherwise collect data or solicit personal information.
+Please be aware that we do not have any control over third-party websites and that such third-party websites may send their own cookies to users, or otherwise collect data or solicit personal information.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted online or through the website.
 Any transmission is at your own risk.
 Once we have received your information, we use strict procedures and security features to try to prevent unauthorised access.

 - Contact Details